BNU-CO452-Derek/BlueJ/README.md

 * Modify the Student.print() method so that it prints out the student’s course.
 * Test that it works
 ## App02 TicketMachine
+### Requirements
+Take a copy of the better-ticket-machine as a starting point and make it more realistic by offering tickets to three local stations
+1. Aylesbury costing £2.20
+2. Amersham costing £3.00
+3. High Wycombe costing £3.30
+Each ticket should have a destination, a cost and a date.
+Add methods to the TicketMachine so that a user can insert 10p, 20, £1.00 and £2.00 coins.
+After each coin is inserted the machine should display the amount entered and the current balance.

 ## App03 24HourClock
 ## App04
 ## Appo5